ALEXDEX376/android-utils/README.md

 # Linux Utilities for Android
-CCommonLinux Utilities ported to android via a KernelSU module.
+Common Linux Utilities ported to android via a KernelSU module.
 Compatible with any kernelsu derivative like KernelSU-next.
 Comes with following utilities - nano cfdisk